 The Circuit Court has jurisdiction over all defendants accused of committing crimes that have been designated by the State Legislature as felonies.
 A felony is a criminal offense punishable by death or imprisonment in a state penitentiary.

-The County Court has jurisdiction over all defendants accused of committing crimes which have been designated as misdemeanors.
-A misdemeanor is a criminal offense which is punishable by imprisonment in a county correctional facility.
+The County Court has jurisdiction over all defendants accused of committing crimes that have been designated as misdemeanors.
+A misdemeanor is a criminal offense that is punishable by imprisonment in a county correctional facility.

 The County Court also has jurisdiction over criminal traffic cases.
 Criminal Traffic Laws are defined by the Florida Rules of Court as a violation that may subject a defendant upon conviction to incarceration.

 Please refer to the Florida Department of Law Enforcement’s website at http://www.fdle.state.fl.us/ for instructions on sealing or expunging a record.